shouldsee/pype/README.md

 # pype: A PYthon PlannEr

-## Objective:

-We seek a python suite that allows easier composition of build time complexities.

 ## Design Principles:

-- RuntimeObject(callee,caller) to enable low level composition of argument-less callables.
+- Functional low-level batteries: RuntimeObject(callee,caller) to enable low level composition of argument-less callables.
-- Batteries included for apt,git,pip
+- Buildtime high-level batteries included for apt,git,pip
 - Same language for
    - file-based-lazy, argless, buildtime functions. reused when migrated to new env. (see "know" functions)
    - runtime functions with runtime inputs. reused when calling on a new argument.